Mohammedabdalqader/DRL/Udacity-DRL-ND-Projects/p1_navigation/README.md

 ### Instructions

-To get started with training your own agent you just need to follow the instructions which provided in each of these 3 Jupyter notebooks:
+To start training your own agent, all you have to do is to follow the instructions included in each of these 3 Jupyter notebooks:

 - Navigation-Double_DQN.ipynb
 - Navigation-Dueling_DQN.ipynb